 - Lead/narrator for Winnekenni Castles Haunted House (later becoming team leader and co-director)

-As well as serving as Artistic Director for the King Serpent Variety Troupe, David works as the theater director and drama instructor for Camp Evergreen Day Camp and as a performing arts coach and enrichment teacher for Alphabest Enrichment.
+As well as serving as Artistic Director for the King Serpent Variety Troupe, David works as the theater director and drama instructor for Camp Evergreen Day Camp and The Melrose Public Schools.
+Visit his site here.

 Michael has been involved with music since the age of five years old.
 After feeling unsatisfied playing piano and trumpet, Michael gave up on music until the age of eleven when after seeing the Beatles on Ed Sullivan, he picked up his first guitar – the rest is history.
 Michael is well known for playing in such bands as Cul De Sac, Timworld, and Urban Ambience.
 Michael has also arranged to bring obscure but brilliant bands from Europe and Brazil to perform in the Boston area.